yanzhang01/TestShiny/Beta_version/README.md

 ### Database and Search Tools:

 - **Pseudogene-Gene-Role Table** - Displays compter generated pseudogene-coding gene regulation pairs, supports keyword search in the fly.
-- **All Papers** - Displays manually curated (based on computer generated text) pseudogene-coding gene regulation pairs, provides text from publications as a reference, supports keyword search in the fly.
-- Note: The keywords in _Coding Gene Name_ starting with a * are not genes, but other associate risks, such as Gastric cancer (GC) risks.
+- **All Papers** - Displays manually curated (based on computer generated text) pseudogene-coding gene regulation pairs, provides text from publications as a reference, supports keyword search in the fly. \nNote: The keywords in _Coding Gene Name_ starting with a * are not genes, but other associate risks, such as Gastric cancer (GC) risks.
 - **Graph Presentation and Data Download** - The users can select one or all pseudogene(s) or genes (s) from the input lists, and generate an association network in the fly.
-Users can also download the filtered data corresponding to the graph.
-- Note: The keywords in _Coding Gene Name_ starting with a * are not genes, but other associate risks, such as Gastric cancer (GC) risks.
+Users can also download the filtered data corresponding to the graph. \nNote: The keywords in _Coding Gene Name_ starting with a * are not genes, but other associate risks, such as Gastric cancer (GC) risks.
 - **Readme** - You are here.

 ---